lookbook-hq/lookbook/docs/src/_guide/sharing/embeds.md

   <% end %>
 <% end %>

-<%= render section("Disable embeds", id: "disable-embeds") do |s| %>
+<%= render section("Disabling embeds", id: "disable-embeds") do |s| %>
   <% s.with_block_prose do %>
-    If you do not want to support embeds at all, you can disable them completely.
+    If you do not want to support embeds at all (including in Lookbook pages), you can disable them completely.

     ```rb
     # config/application.rb